jetbrains-academy/rustlings-course/Modules & Macros/Macros/Intro/task.md

     }
 ```

-##### Listing 19-41: Implementing the HelloMacro trait using the parsed Rust code
+##### Implementing the HelloMacro trait using the parsed Rust code

 We get an `Ident` struct instance containing the name (identifier) of the annotated type using `ast.ident`.
-The struct in Listing 19-40 shows that when we run the `impl_hello_macro` function on the code in Listing 19-38, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
-Thus, the `name` variable in Listing 19-41 will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in Listing 19-38.
+The struct in the snippet with DeriveInput instance shows that when we run the `impl_hello_macro` function on the code in the example with the procedural macro, the `ident` we get will have the `ident` field with a value of `"Pancakes"`.
+Thus, the `name` variable in the snippet above will contain an `Ident` struct instance that, when printed, will be the string `"Pancakes"`, the name of the struct in the example with the procedural macro.

 The `quote!` macro lets us define the Rust code that we want to return.
 The compiler expects something different to the direct result of the `quote!` macro’s execution, so we need to convert it to a `TokenStream`.
 We do this by calling the `into` method, which consumes this intermediate representation and returns a value of the required `TokenStream` type.